 If your favorite comparison application is not listed in the Requirements section, or if you want to use different applications for different types of files, or maybe even pre-process some files before you compare them, you can make your own comparison script.
 The script will be called with 2 or more parameters.
 If it has 2 parameters, the two files should be compared.

 If a third parameter is passed and it's not empty, the script can save a file with the merged changes of the first parameters to the path at the third parameter.
 For instance, when comparing the local changes of a working copy file, the third parameter will be the same as the second parameter.
-A compare tool can then ask the user if it wants to keep al the local changes, and save the final file to the path at the third parameter.
-This way a user can discard made changes if he or she wishes to do so.
+A compare tool can then ask the user if they want to keep the local changes, and save the final file to the path at the third parameter.
+This way a user can discard changes they've made if desired.

 Custom compare scripts may be called with more than 3 parameters in the future.
 Writers of custom compare scripts should make sure they only use the first three parameters for now.